WolverineSportsAnalytics/NCAAWomens/README.md

 '''
 Instructions for creating Excel file for presenting to the Michigan Women's Basketball Team in preparation for upcoming games:

+Files that must be downloaded:
+These files must be uploaded /upcomingFilesNeeded/

+    1. Michigan file (team)
+      - Each player file must be downloaded and put in the proper sub-folder
+    2. Upcoming opponents files (team)
+      - Each player file must be downloaded and put in the proper sub-folder

 What we need updated from HerHoopStats.com scraping for both Michigan and Opponent team:

   1. performancePlayer table